zillding/gampic/frontend/views/site/pages/info.md

 the comment should be a weak entity. the database design need to be re-considered

-todo: some bug in the navigation bar observed! the style is werid
+some bug in the navigation bar observed! the style is werid, need to be fixed manually
+note: the 'url' has to be a array in order to let it highlight after click. be careful with the url, so the nav bar can show the highlight correctly

+Yii url doesnot recognize the trailing slash